Traditionally the preserve of men in the Brahmin caste, T Krishnamacharya opened up Vedic chanting to all in the twentieth century.

 How are these ancient texts made accessible so that we can use them today?

-The Sanskrit alphabet is much larger that our 26-letter alphabet and therefore many more combinations of letters may be produced with their corresponding sounds.
+The Sanskrit alphabet is much larger than our 26-letter alphabet and therefore many more combinations of letters may be produced with their corresponding sounds.
 We use Romanised script (transliterated from Devanāgarī – the Sanskrit script), with pronunciation marks so that we can achieve this same precision when we chant the texts.
 In the Krishnamacharya tradition, when chanting the Bhagavad Gītā & Yoga Sūtra we use the same principles.

-As we produce these sounds by using all parts of the mouth and throat, together with forceful or gentle use of the breath, chanting in Sanskrit is said to have powerful effects at a vibratory level and so we receive its healing effects, even when we do not know the exact meaning of what we are chanting
+As we produce these sounds by using all parts of the mouth and throat, together with forceful or gentle use of the breath, chanting in Sanskrit is said to have powerful effects at a vibratory level and so we receive its healing effects, even when we do not know the exact meaning of what we are chanting.

 ‘By chanting Sanskrit, you can put your whole body and mind into such a state of vibration that you begin to experience yourself as energy rather than a solid physical form, with boundaries and definitions.’Vyaas Houston, Yoga International, May/June 1992